 Murgh Makhani and Jhinga Biryani

-For a hotel restaurant in the middle of Cairo, they served phenomenal Indian food!
-We asked our server what she recommended and she said that everyone enjoys the Indian food served at the hotel.
-We went for it and ordered the Murgh Makhani and the Jhinga Biryani.
+For a hotel restaurant in the middle of Cairo, they served phenomenal Indian food.
+We love Indian food and had not eaten it in quite awhile, so we ordered the Murgh Makhani and the Jhinga Biryani.
 Both dishes including the chutneys were marvelous, full of spice and flavor- Delicious!

 Soup and Salad